-Ensure that good quality preapprenticeship provision is available in Kirklees and that the additional capacity made available through Kickstart is continued when the scheme comes to a close.
+Ensure that good quality preapprenticeship provision is available in Kirklees and that the additional capacity made available.
 Why?
 Many young people need a stepping stone, in the form of preapprenticeship provision, to progress into the industry of their choice.
 This is particularly the case at a time when the job market is more challenging and the risks of higher youth unemployment have risen.